 Are braces better than Invisalign?

 When it comes to Invisalign vs braces effectiveness, most patients can be treated just as effectively with Invisalign as with metal braces.
-However, in around 10% of cases involving complex tooth movement, fixed braces will be a better option.
+However, in around 10% of cases, fixed braces will be a better option.

 This report states that, “Although it is possible to treat complex malocclusion with plastic systems, the results are less accurate than those achieved with fixed appliances.”
 So, if you have a more complex case, it may be that fixed braces will give a better result.